-As I made my uneasy way from 1936 to 1948, a question kept nagging at me: why must all of Paradox's grand strategy efforts come down, in the final analysis, to manpower and superior military technology?
-Over the course of their various games, I had played everything from dukes to galactic viceroys, but my road to victory was always the same: seize resources, always militarise, and be willing to make strategic sacrifices.
+As I made my uneasy way from 1936 to 1948, a question kept nagging at me: Why must all of Paradox's grand strategy efforts come down, in the final analysis, to manpower and superior military technology?
+Over the course of its various games, I had played everything from dukes to galactic viceroys, but my road to victory was always the same: Seize resources, always militarize, and be willing to make strategic sacrifices.

 Ideology matters in Paradox's games, since some of the bonuses and modifiers associated with ideology groups can make or break you.
 In the end, however, every player becomes a fascist dictator, and the best of these dictators are also vicious imperialists.
 I still vividly recall the night when, during a game of Europa Universalis IV, one of my best friends said to me, "Oh, I've had my eye on those gold mines in Mombasa for a couple decades.
 We absolutely need to get them."

 And so the two of us, both dyed-in-the-wool leftists, tossed hundreds of thousands of simulated souls against a heavily fortified coastline thousands of miles from our European home bases – all to secure the revenue stream we needed to finish carving up the rest of the world between ourselves.